-properties of the two selected muons in an otherwise empty detector that is free of any other particles from additional jet production, underlying event, or PU.
-The invariant mass of the selected muons is fixed to the reconstructed value, as shown in Fig. 2 (left).
+In the third step, the energy and momentum of the selected muons are either directly injected as electrons or muons into the detector simulation, for validation purposes, or used to seed the simulation of tau lepton decays via PYTHIA, before entering the detector simulation.
+For this purpose an event record is prepared that contains only the information related to the kinematic properties of the two selected muons in an otherwise empty detector that is free of any other particles from additional jet production, underlying event, or PU.
+The invariant mass of the selected muons is fixed to the reconstructed value, as shown in figure 2 (left).
 Polarization effects are neglected in embedded events, since they are below the sensitivity of the target analyses.